GWF Nutrition Blog

 Cats are considered officially senior once they reach around 10 years of age and while they still need just as much care and attention their needs will be different to that of a younger cat.
 Here are some useful pointers on caring for your cat in its golden years…

 Forage is without doubt the most crucial part of any horse’s diet.
 It is more important than any other feed type, or supplement, and is often overlooked when planning a feeding programme or addressing digestive disorders.
-It’s all too easy to be swayed by the latest marketing for the vast number of specialist products on the market and to forget the basic and most essential aspect of feeding our horses.
 So which forage should you feed your horse?

 Arthritis in dogs is surprisingly common, with as many as one in five dogs reportedly suffering from the condition.
 And although arthritis is one of the most common ailments seen in middle-aged and older dogs, it can also affect younger animals too.
 Arthritis can be painful and debilitating and if left untreated it can significantly affect your pet's quality of life.